Unfortunately, it is impossible to simply provide a number of specific procedures to reduce the noise.

 Place the sacrificial anodes in places where the water flow is the least disturbed.

 Ensure that the propellers blades are correctly designed and without damages.
 The use of a baffle between the propellers and the transducer may reduce noise appreciably.
-Static discharges caused by the rotating propeller shaft may be removed by proper grounding or by mounting a coal brush from the shaft to vessel ground.
+Static discharges caused by the rotating propeller shaft may be removed by proper grounding or by mounting a coal brush from

 Reducing rattle noise